FaazAbidi/News-Aggregator/README.md

  4. #### `/news/favourite/`

-This endpoint retrieves a list of all books in the database.
+This endpoint retrieves a list of all favourite news articles of the specified user.

 **Method**: `GET`